srushtishimpi/ML_Regression_Models/FuelConsumption_SLR_1/README.md

 ## About Linear Regression
 Linear Regression fits a linear model with coefficients B = (B1, ..., Bn) to minimize the 'residual sum of squares' between the independed x in the dataset, and the depended y by the linear approximation.

-## Applying Linear Regression on following factors:
+## Applying Simple Linear Regression on following factors:
 1. Engine Size
 2. Cylinder
 3. Fuel Consumption in City